boldflight/BibleConverter/test_EPUB/output/jer.md

 He will strongly champion their cause.
 As a result he will bring peace and rest to the earth, but trouble and turmoil to the people who inhabit Babylonia.

+[35] “Destructive forces will come against the Babylonians,” says the Lord.
 “They will come against the people who inhabit Babylonia, against her leaders and her men of wisdom.
 [36] Destructive forces will come against her false prophets;